If you are using a color capable terminal emulator, you can use the Color Picker to set the color of certain aspects of ProTopColor Picker (0)

 If you don't want to set your own colors, use one of the presets: colorful, monochrome, accessible, or dark mode, by typing the associated letter.
 For example, if you want accessible colors, type "a".

-Don't forget to type "x" to save your color settings, or type "q" to quit without saving.
+Use "x" to save your color settings for this session, or type "q" to quit without saving.